How our community works together.

 - Explanation from a licensed medical provider supporting the treatment selection

 If a member chooses an alternative treatment and later returns to conventional care, sharing may be limited based on expenses already shared toward the alternative treatment.
-Preventive services performed by alternative providers may not require prior approval.

 If a Sharing Request involves injury or illness resulting from an automobile accident or third-party liability, EverTrust will share only after any applicable primary coverage has processed and made final payment.
-Primary payors include: automobile insurance, health insurance, workers' compensation, government assistance programs, and liability insurance.
+Primary payors include: automobile insurance, health insurance, travel insurance, workers' compensation, government assistance programs, and liability insurance.

 Acute Allergic Reactions

-Each acute allergic reaction is treated as a separate medical event requiring a separate Sharing Request with its own MRA.
-Acute allergic reactions are not considered pre-existing conditions, even if a member has experienced prior unrelated allergic episodes.
+Each acute allergic reaction is treated as a separate medical event and requires submission of a separate Sharing Request with its own Member Responsibility Amount (MRA).

 Asthma